Home

 If you are not holding the camera correctly you are unlikely to take Better Photographs.

 I cannot remember how many times friends have shown me their photos and one or two of them have been blurred.
-They usually tell me that it was because the subject moved or that they did not have a very good camera or that the shutter speed was too slow.
+They usually tell me that it was because the subject moved or that they did not have a very good camera.

 Holding the Camera